I’ve never had waxing done before, how does waxing work?

 A friend said my skin will turn red after waxing.
 Is that true?

 Yes, and sometimes there is some swelling, depending on your skin’s level of sensitivity.
 It goes away in a few hours for most people and is normal.
 The payoff of having a smooth back, groomed eyebrows, etc. is worth it for most.

 I sometimes get bumps after waxing.
 Is there anything I can do to prevent this?

 Yes, using a exfoliate like a body scrub in the shower on the part of the body that is getting waxed helps immensely.
 Avoiding saunas, hot steamy showers and tanning for a few days afterwards helps as well.
 But the best thing is to use a exfoliate (body scrub) treatment 1-2 times a day for a week after waxing.
 The exfoliation will also cut down the chance of ingrown hairs forming.

 note: The majority of people will not turn red or break out after waxing but if you do, this is a natural histamine response your body produces, and some may even bruise.
 We always recommend to budget time between your waxing session and your vacations, photo shoots or any other activity that requires a flawless skin appearance.
-I recommend Benadryl to less the breaking out effect.
+I recommend Benadryl to lessen the breaking out effect.
 Remember the more you wax the least likely you will have this problem.